ring-clojure/ring/SPEC-alpha.md

 #### on-message

 Called when a text or binary message frame is received from the client.
-The `message` argument may be a `String` or a `java.nio.ByteBuffer` depending on whether the message is text or binary.
+The `message` argument must be a `java.lang.CharSequence` or a `java.nio.ByteBuffer` depending on whether the message is text or binary.

 #### on-ping